Travis Scott: McDonald's

 In September 2020, Scott collaborated with McDonald's to launch a limited edition meal that was introduced in participating McDonald's restaurants in North America, named "The Travis Scott" and a variation on their Quarter Pounder with Cheese.
 The partnership marked the first nationally distributed celebrity-endorsed McDonald's meal in the chain's history, and the first celebrity meal since 1992, when McDonald's launched a "McJordan" burger with Michael Jordan in the Chicago metropolitan area.
 Due to high demand, some McDonald's branches ran out of ingredients tied to the promotion, causing a break in the supply chain.
 Scott and McDonald's also launched a line of McDonald's and Cactus Jack–branded merchandise, including a number of clothing items, a rug, and a McNugget-shaped body pillow.
 This popularized the celebrity meal craze, which would later be done similarly by BTS and Saweetie.
-The idea was exported to Europe in the fall of 2021, with Spanish singer Aitana serving as the first European act to have its own McDonald's meal.
+The idea was exported to Europe in the fall of 2021, with Spanish singer Aitana serving as the first European act to have their own McDonald's meal.